← Back to Home

 Lest We Forget

-It is almost impossible to describe what has happened to the King James Version (KJV) of the Holy Bible.
-Words in long-owned family Bibles — not newly purchased ones — have supernaturally changed.
+The changes to the King James Version (KJV) of the Holy Bible have been confusing.
+It appears that most of the changes are occurring within the online web versions of the Bible.
+Some, however, have been in written versions where words in long-owned family Bibles — not newly purchased ones — appear to have changed.
 These alterations are deeply mystifying.

-For over forty years I studied the KJV.
-Like thousands of other Christians worldwide, I clearly remember Isaiah 11:6 saying:
+Like thousands of other Christians worldwide, I clearly remember:

-Today, in every KJV Bible, including old copies on our shelves, the verse reads:
+Today, however, in every KJV Bible — including older copies on our own shelves — the verse reads:

 “The wolf also shall dwell with the lamb…”